GordonHoklinder/remote-print/README.md

 It's possible to use Remote Print with any type of 3D printer, not just Prusa Mini.
 The only thing you need to do is to replace the gcodes in `remote-print/printing/` with the ones corresponding to your printer.

 ### Custom location of the server app
 If you did not clone this repository on the server into your home folder, you may be getting errors on your raspberry.
-To solve this, change the `SERVER_APP_LOCATION` in the file `remote-print/raspberry/file_loader.py` appropriately.
+To solve this, change the `SERVER_GCODE_LOCATION` in the file `remote-print/raspberry/file_loader.py` appropriately.

 # Final notes